 Community (Pre-Health LC).
 Students will live with other students who are also in the BA/BS-MD Program and with students who have similar academic interests in the Health Sciences.
 Program participants have the option of living off campus their sophomore, junior, and senior year.

 - Students will be required to participate in, and attend co-curricular seminars on the Anschutz Medical Campus, and participate in full time summer programs each summer of their undergraduate education.
 This includes participation in a three day Summer Bridge program that occurs in June prior to the start of the students’ academic career at CU Denver as well as a full week academic bootcamp starting the week before classes begin in August.
 Participation in both of these summer programs is required.
 The goal of the seminars and the summer programs is to enrich a student's education and enhance their knowledge about Colorado's public health issues, and to gain further knowledge about cutting edge research and biomedical ethics.

 Summer Programs and Living On Campus

 An important component of the BA/BS-MD Program are summer programs designed to help students successfully make the transition to college as well as enrich their educational experiences and prepare them for medical school.
 Student participation in each of these summer programs is mandatory.
 With the exception of the Summer Bridge Program, Academic Bootcamp, and MCAT preparation and Medical School Application processes, students will be paid for the time spent in the summer programs.

-- The summer before matriculating at University of Colorado Denver, students will be expected to participate in a mandatory Summer Bridge Program and an Academic Bootcamp.
+- The summer before matriculating to the University of Colorado Denver, students will be expected to participate in a mandatory Summer Bridge Program and an Academic Bootcamp.

 - The goal of the Summer Bridge Program is to help students with the transition to college by developing key skills that will set up a lifelong pattern of success.